WichoEguia/DigitalLibraryStore/src/main/readme.md

     - Register and edit users.
     - Activate and deactivate user accounts.
 - **Book Management**:
-    - Add new books to the system.
+    - Add new book to the system.
-    - Update information for existing books.
+    - Update information for existing book.
     - Check book availability.
 - **Loan Management**:
     - Register book loans and returns.